senthilnayagam/mruby-rake/README.md

 mruby-rake
 ==========

-a simple rake task to complie your ruby code into a executable binary
+a rake task to complie your ruby code into a executable binary

 hacker news post to discuss it